open2b/scriggo-site/get-started.md

 ## Use Scriggo in templates

-The Scriggo template language supports inheritance, macros, includes, imports and autoescaping but most of all it uses the Go language as the template scripting language.
+The Scriggo template language supports inheritance, macros, partials, imports and autoescaping but most of all it uses the Go language as the template scripting language.

-Scriggo templates can be written with plain text, HTML, CSS and JavaScript.
+Scriggo templates can be written with plain text, HTML, Markdown, CSS, JavaScript and JSON.

 Open a terminal and create a new directory for the application: